 Diane Walden has been a life-long entrepreneur.
-After over a decade in the wholesale industry with customers including Wal-Mart and K-Mart, she and her husband Vern became interested in specialty tea and, in 2004, Diane and a business associate formed a company which ultimately opened three stores in Southern California, the first being in Lake Arrowhead.
+After over a decade in the wholesale industry with customers including Wal-Mart and K-Mart, she and her husband Vern became interested in specialty tea and, in 2004, Diane and a business associate formed a company with two stores in resort areas of Southern California, which were recently sold.
 She began a second business with her husband Vern in 2008 called California Tea & Coffee Brewery.
 Their popular 5 star Yelp rated store was closed in December of 2012 to pursue online, wholesale and technology areas.
+They have recently launched their new website at http://calteas.com

 I’m an entrepreneur in Los Angeles and I’ve just recently launched GoMo Detox Tea, the world’s first tea and supplement blend specifically for hangovers and jet lag.
 I have always had a taste for entrepreneurism, starting small businesses, inventing “products” as far back as elementary school and has only gotten stronger as I’ve gotten older.